|

 16.2.
 If the Client says "NetModem Server reports COM port not available"

-This indicates that the COM port the client to requested is not available on the NetModem Server.
-Check if the NetModem Client's COM port is configured for Automatic Pooling as this tells the server to provide the next available COM port in a pool of Shared Ports defined on the NetModem Server.
+This indicates that the COM port the client requested is not available on the NetModem Server.
+Check if the NetModem Client's virtual COM port is configured for Automatic Pooling as this tells the server to provide the next available COM port in a pool of Shared Ports defined on the NetModem Server.

 The pop-up Window that displays "NetModem Server reports COM port not available" to the client user can be disabled by going to the Advanced section of the NetModem Client configuration program and disabling the checkbox.